10 Ideas for an Eco-Friendly Wedding with Marquees

 7. Choose a ‘green’ location

 Many national parks including the Tongariro National Park allow you to wed inside.
-Not only do you get stunning vistas that serve as the backdrop for beautiful wedding pictures, you contribute financially to a place that’s conserving the environment in New Zealand.
+Not only do you get stunning vistas that serve as the backdrop for beautiful wedding pictures inside the wedding marquees, you can also contribute financially to a place that’s conserving the environment in New Zealand.

 8. Cut down on transportation